gSchool/ada-1-intro-to-ruby/06-apis/api-authentication.md

 # => tofu scramble
 ```

+Just like that, we have a string loading into our code that is hidden from our code!

 ### Ignoring `.env`

 Our plan is to use the `.env` file to store our secret authentication token, which means we must not check the `.env` file into git.
-To do so, create a `.gitignore` file and add `.env` to it:
+To tell git to always ignore this file, create a `.gitignore` file and add `.env` to it:

 ```
 # .gitignore
 .env
 ```

+Note, the `.gitignore` file needs to exist in the root directory of the git repository.
+(In this case that is the `dotenv_practice` directory.)

 Then add and commit the `.gitignore`: